Lethu-christian/NGOwebsitedev/README.md

 Join us on this journey of empowerment and progress.
 Together, we can shape a better tomorrow for generations to come.

-Unzip images folder befor running the website
+Unzip images folder before running the website

 copyrights reserved to Lethukuphila Nkomo